Full Poker Strategy Guide

-Poker is not just about playing your cards; there is a lot more involved than you may realize at the surface.
-Some of your biggest assets as a player will come from skills that you practice when you are not on the felt.
+Poker isn't just about playing your cards; there is a lot more involved than you may realize at the surface.
+Some of your biggest assets as a player will come from skills that you practice when you aren't on the felt.
 This could mean mathematical decisions, emotional control, financial decisions, and so on and so forth.
 Having a sound framework for your play is one of the easiest ways to ensure that you are creating a profitable future in the game.
 These articles focus on the broader areas of the game and lend themselves to a much more general approach to the game.

 Cash Game Strategy

 Games and opponents are one of many ever changing variables in poker.
-You will not usually be in the same sort of game dynamics as you move from table to table and room to room.
+You won't usually be in the same sort of game dynamics as you move from table to table and room to room.
 Making the necessary adjustments in your play in order to capitalize on specific circumstances is absolutely crucial if you want to be a long term winner in the game.
 These articles were designed with the objective of elaborating on defined situations, game types, and opponents.
 Use the parameters in the titles to understand how strategy varies from one situation to the next.

 Tournament Poker Strategy

 Tournament poker is one of the two primary forms of the game.
 Odds are that you were introduced to poker via tournaments in one way or another.
 You might have watched poker tournaments on TV, you may have played in home tournaments with friends, or you may have heard about them from others.
-No matter what got you involved in tourney play, you know that there is a lot of complex strategy involved.
+No matter what got you involved in tourney play, you know that there's a lot of complex strategy involved.
 Tournaments come in many different shapes and sizes, and being able to alter your strategy for different events is a necessity.

 Sit and Go Strategy

 Sit n go poker is the abbreviated version of tournament play.
-You won't be playing for hours or days on end, but you are playing with the goal of knocking out your opponents until there is only one player left standing.
+You won't be playing for hours or days on end, but you are playing with the goal of knocking out your opponents until there's only one player left standing.
 As is the case with tournaments and cash games, there are many different types of sit n go's in existence.
-You could play faster paced games, deep stacked games, etc. etc. As the third most popular form of poker, sit n go's create plenty of opportunity for profitability.
+You could play faster paced games, deep stacked games, etc. As the third most popular form of poker, sit n go's create plenty of opportunity for profitability.